Why people have to use our food bank, in their own words.

-Bill, in his early 60s, worked on a building site until a blister from new work boots led to an ulcerated leg and he was laid off in October last year.
+Bill, in his early 60s, worked on a building site until a blister from new work boots led to an ulcerated leg and he was laid off.
 Soon afterwards he and his wife separated and he became homeless.
 He was referred to the Foodbank by Wandsworth Council.

 “Working on a building site, you’re on your feet all day long.
 I was struggling to get about and the foreman said you basically can’t do the job.
 So that was it, I got laid off.

 Nearly all building staff now are agency, it’s just hire and fire you as they want you, and get someone else in.
 You haven’t got a leg to stand on – literally in my case.
 No holiday pay, no sick pay, nothing.

 So I tried to sign on, but they said no, because of your time [working abroad] you haven’t paid contribution for the right year, so I didn’t get absolutely no money until this February.